JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 For students who have some experience with coding, but want to dig into concepts like game development, object-oriented programming, events, and web programming.

-## Workshop D: Build the classic arcade game Pong in HTML, CSS, and JavaScript
+## Workshop C: Build the classic arcade game Pong in HTML, CSS, and JavaScript

 ### Software to install on your laptop before you attend